 Accommodation in Medulin

 Medulin has a good selection of hotels and private accommodation.
 For hotels, there’s the recently renovated, 4-star Park Plaza Belvedere Medulin, and the 3-star Hotel Minerva.
-You can search for hotels and apartments in Medulin with Booking.com.
+You can search for hotels and apartments in Medulin with Booking.com, and do also check out our Accommodation in Medulin page.

 Restaurants in Medulin